gyus-e/Tirocinio/README.md

 ## (Optional) Edit the configuration
 You can change the values of the variables in the file `config.py` to your liking.
+Note that the model you choose will be downloaded to your machine.

 ## Add the context documents
 Delete the placeholder documents in the `documents` folder and replace them with the documents that will provide the context for the LLM's responses.